 Why Pursue a PhD in Occupational Science at USC?

-The Division recognizes that the composition of faculty in occupational therapy and occupational science departments nationwide is not sufficiently representative of the diversity of the health care consumers whom the profession serves.
-Consequently, our Division strives to recruit superior applicants for our PhD program from culturally, linguistically and economically diverse populations.
-Moreover, we strive to provide financial packages that will make it possible for our PhD colleagues to recommend promising students from underserved populations.
+USC Chan recognizes that the composition of faculty in occupational therapy and occupational science departments nationwide is not sufficiently representative of the diversity of the healthcare consumers whom the profession serves.
+Consequently, we strive to recruit superior applicants for our PhD program from culturally, linguistically and economically diverse populations and to provide financial packages that will make it possible for our PhD colleagues to recommend promising students from underserved populations.
 Read more about diversity, access, and equity at USC Chan and our Minority Mentorship Program.

 A Global Community

 In addition to direct research experiences, USC Chan has access to a vast infrastructure that supports scientific enterprise at the university.
-For example, through our interdisciplinary partnerships, students are able to perform studies using cutting-edge MRI and attend university seminars offered on topics related to career trajectories or teaching excellence.
-They receive funding to attend both national and international scientific meetings related to their area of focus.
-They can take cognate courses in any of the university’s Schools and Divisions, including, among others, anthropology, education, gerontology, health promotion, neuroscience, public policy, rehabilitation science and sociology.
+For example, through our interdisciplinary partnerships, you are able to perform studies using cutting-edge MRI and attend university seminars offered on topics related to career trajectories or teaching excellence.
+You can take cognate courses in any of the university’s Schools and Divisions, including, among others, anthropology, education, gerontology, health promotion, neuroscience, public policy, rehabilitation science and sociology.

 NIH and other Federally Funded Research Portfolios and Immersion in Research